oomaroww/blogify/README.md

-# Blogife - Life Moments Sharing Platform
+# Blogify - Life Moments Sharing Platform

 ## Project Description
-Blogife is a modern blog platform allowing users to publish articles, read posts, leave comments, and explore content by category.
+Blogify is a modern blog platform allowing users to publish articles, read posts, leave comments, and explore content by category.
 This project is developed as a demonstration of HTML, CSS, and JavaScript skills, including the use of the jQuery library and integration with external APIs.

 ## Demonstration (Screenshots)